Classicide: Definition

-Classicide was first used by Schwarz in his 1972 book The Three Faces of Revolution.
+The word classicide was first used by Schwarz in his 1972 book The Three Faces of Revolution.
 It was later used by Mann as a well-defined term.
 Since then, classicide has been used by some sociologists, such as Mann and Martin Shaw, to describe the unique forms of genocide which pertain to the annihilation of a class through murder or displacement and the destruction of the bourgeoisie to form an equal proletariat, although Mann does not use genocide in reference to examples under Communist states.

 Political scientist Christophe Jaffrelot and historian Jacques Sémelin write that "Mann thus establishes a sort of parallel between racial enemies and class enemies, thereby contributing to the debates on comparisons between Nazism and communism.
 This theory has also been developed by some French historians such as Stéphane Courtois and Jean-Louis Margolin in The Black Book of Communism: they view class genocide as the equivalent to racial genocide.
 However, Mann refuses to use the term 'genocide' to describe the crimes which were committed under communism.
 He prefers to use the terms 'fratricide' and 'classicide', a word which he coined in reference to the intentional mass killings of entire social classes."